AdobeDocs/analytics.en/help/admin/admin/c-data-governance/data-labeling/gdpr-labeling-example.md

 >[!NOTE]
 >
->Only cells on rows containing user=Mary and a DEL-PERSON label are impacted.
-Also, in practice, the variable containing A_ID would probably be a prop or an eVar.
-Its replacement value would be a string starting with "Privacy-", followed by a random number (GUID), rather than replacing the numeric value with a different, random numeric value.
+>Only celcolumnsls on rows containing `user=Mary` and a `DEL-PERSON` label are impacted.
+Also, in practice, the variable containing `A_ID` would probably be a prop or an eVar.
+Its replacement value would be a string starting with `Privacy-`, followed by a random number (GUID), rather than replacing the numeric value with a different, random numeric value.

 <table>
   <tr>